lukepierik/lukepierik.github.io/pages/about.md

 ## Personal trivia:
 My favorite fundamental result in physics is...
+THIS ONE!

 My favorite elementary equation is the function